Real-Time with act-sse

 ├── stale → skip (client already ahead)

-└── behind → invalidate + refetch (client missed a version)
+└── behind → resync (client missed versions)

 BroadcastChannel

-import { BroadcastChannel, PresenceTracker } from "@rotorsoft/act-sse";
+import { BroadcastChannel } from "@rotorsoft/act-sse";

-import type { BroadcastState } from "@rotorsoft/act-sse";
+import type { BroadcastState, PatchMessage } from "@rotorsoft/act-sse";

 type AppState = BroadcastState & {